Every day more investors are using alternative strategies to generate income given the low income that bonds provide.

 Of course, after a major real estate price correction, rental properties that cash flow are easy to find almost everywhere.

-But overall low valuations from real estate corrections only come along every few years, or decade, or so this doesn’t help an investor ready to purchase property now.
+Overall low valuations from real estate corrections only come along every few years, or a decade, however, or so this doesn’t help an investor ready to purchase property now.

 Other Considerations for Owning a Business Vs Real Estate